AWS SDK for Java

 The AWS SDK for Java

-You will use the AWS SDK for Java to create a bucket, load it with objects, clean up its contents, and delete it.
+You will use the AWS SDK for Java to create a bucket, upload objects to it, clean up its contents, and delete it.

 Getting started